 Repaying a bridging loan

-When you take out this type of short term finance, you will usually have to specify exactly how it will be repaid.
+When you take out this type of short term finance, you will agree exactly how it will be repaid.

-If you are using the bridging finance to buy a new home before your old one has sold, this is normally relatively straightforward.
+If you're using the bridging finance to buy a new home before your old one has sold, this is normally relatively straightforward.
 You will generally either be repaying with the proceeds of selling your old home, or by taking out a mortgage once your old mortgage is paid off.